 Lightning Bruiser: Mangudai are pretty fast, but their Unique Tech Drills will drastically speed up every siege engine made in the Siege Workshop.
 Resulting in Mangonels, Rams and Scorpions moving faster than infantry.

 Artstyle only available in The Conquerors.
 When the developers decided on creating an expansion, they thought about adding an African, Indian, or Mesoamerican set of civilizations to the game.
 They chose the Mesoamericans because they were the most exotic looking and because they could also include the Spanish.
-Their most obvious difference with other civilizations is that they lack any type of cavalry or gunpowder units.
+Their most obvious difference with other civilizations is that they lack any type of cavalry or gunpowder units, though their exclusive fast running Eagle Warriors cover the role of the former.

 Gameplay and Story Segregation: Despite being from a wholly different continent, in game their infantry and archer units are virtually identical to those of other populations, resulting in Aztecs and Mayan armed with steel swords and armors or crossbows.